cosminonnet/popcorngarage/README.md

 Note: use start=1, then start=251, then start=501, ......, then start=2501, then start=2751

-Test each movie for it's appearance
+Test each movie for its appearance
 -----------------------------------

 Make a POST request to the following address to test each movie: